Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

      printf("Failed to set SSID");
    ```

 2. Set security type and passphrase.
-If the passphrase is not set, random string of 8 characters is used:
+If the passphrase is not set, random string of eight characters is used:
    ```
    ret = softap_set_security_type(softap, SOFTAP_SECURITY_TYPE_WPA2_PSK);
    if (ret != SOFTAP_ERROR_NONE)